josephbeuysmum/Dertisch/README.md

 		}
 	}

-In the above example, because `DTBundledJson` is commented out, injectable instances of this kitchen class will not be instantiated, as whatever app it is that is utilising this code presumably has no need of its functionality.*

-* *it would make more sense to simply delete these two lines, but they are included here to demonstrate how they would be used if they were needed.*
+In the above example, because `DTBundledJson` is commented out, injectable instances of this kitchen class will not be instantiated, as whatever app it is that is utilising this code presumably has no need of its functionality (it would make more sense to simply delete these two lines, but they are included here to demonstrate how they would be used if they were needed).

 All `Dertisch` kitchen classes have `DTOrders` injected by default, and it is also possible to inject other model classes into each other.
 For instance, in the code example above `DTImages` has `DTUrlSession` injected as it depends upon it to load external images.